 This is the latest proof of mine:

 1. Let us start with the observation that a line can intersect three edges of a triangle at most (see below).
-Regardless of the number of intersected edges (zero, two or three) the maximum number of intersection points is two (point of entry and point of exit).
+The number of intersected edges can be zero, two or three, but the number of intersection points can be zero or two (point of entry and point of exit).